-Fluid losses during exercise decrease the circulating blood volume as well as the water content of individual muscle cells.
-The impact on performance is directly related to the level of dehydration.
+Fluid losses during exercise decrease circulating blood volume as well as the water content of individual muscle cells.
 Early dehydration is defined as a >1% loss of body weight as a result of fluid loss.
-Unreplaced water losses equal to 2% of body weight (about 3 pounds for the average rider) will impact heat regulation, at 3% there is a measurable decrease in muscle cell contraction times, and when fluid losses reach 4% of body weight, there is a 5 to 10% drop in overall performance (which can persist for up to 4 hours after rehydration takes place).
-Thus it is essential to anticipate and regularly replace fluid losses.
-Thirst is not a reliable indicator of your state of dehydration as it is often not triggered until one has lost 0.8 - 2% (of body weight).
-Maintaining plasma volume is an important piece of an overall strategy to optimize your physical performance.
+Unreplaced water losses equal to 2% of body weight (about 3 pounds for the average rider) will begin to impact heat regulation, at 3% there is a measurable decrease in muscle cell contraction times in the laboratory setting, and when fluid losses reach 4% of body weight, there is a drop in endurance performance (which can persist for up to 4 hours after rehydration takes place).

 How much water do you need to maintain a normal state of hydration without a daily exercise)?
 For a 70 kilogram adult, about 2500 to 3000 cc per day.
 This equates to about 4% of your body weight If your diet is well balanced, approximately 1000 cc (4 cups) is water in fruits, vegetables, and other foods you eat.
 Another 1 cup is produced when your body metabolizes carbohydrates, and the balance - about 7 cups - needs to be fluids you drink.

 If you then exercise for an hour or two, add in replacement for the losses from sweat and respiration.
 Under normal environmental circumstances, you will lose 1 - 2 liters of sweat per hour, and if the ambient temperature is high, this can be as high as 4 - 6 liters per hour.